Register for AccessAbility and Inclusion

-If you have any questions regarding your eligibility to register with the AccessAbility Hub, or the suitability of your supporting medical documentation, please feel free to contact us to discuss.
+You may also be eligible to register if you have a short-term health condition.
+If you have any questions regarding your eligibility to register with AccessAbility and Inclusion, or the suitability of your supporting medical documentation, please feel free to contact us to discuss.

-The AccessAbility Hub negotiates reasonable adjustments to ensure that students have an equal opportunity to access and participate in education at Latrobe University.
+AccessAbility and Inclusion negotiates reasonable adjustments to ensure that students have an equal opportunity to access and participate in education at Latrobe University.
 All individuals are valued, respected and supported to contribute their best, as per the La Trobe cultural qualities.

 Our services are negotiated based on individual student needs and provided in accordance with the Disability Discrimination Act (Cth) 1992, Disability Standards for Education (Cth) 2005, and Carer Recognition Act (Cth) 2010.

-The AccessAbility Hub also works to the La Trobe Customer Service Charter [PDF 2963KB] – and the Charter of Student Rights & Responsibilities Latrobe.
+AccessAbility and Inclusion also works to the La Trobe Customer Service Charter [PDF 2963KB] – and the Charter of Student Rights & Responsibilities Latrobe.